Maurice Manning, Ph.D., D.Sc.

-Currently these peptide designs are focused on the CNS actions of oxytocin and vasopressin; with the following goals in mind: (1) the design of (a) long-acting oxytocin agonists and (b) "biased" OT agonists; for use as pharmacological tools and potential therapeutic agents for the study of and treatment of autism spectrum disorders (ASD) and related disorders and (2) the design of selective antagonists, radiolabelled and fluorescent ligands for the human and rat vasopressin V1b receptors; for studies on V1b receptors in the brain and as potential new therapies for anxiety and stress.
+Currently these peptide designs are focused on the CNS actions of oxytocin and vasopressin; with the following goals in mind: (1) the design of (a) long-acting oxytocin agonists, (b) fluorescent oxytocin agonists, and (c) "biased" oxytocin agonists; for use as pharmacological tools and as potential therapeutic agents for the study of and treatment of autism spectrum disorders (ASD) and related disorders and (2) the design of selective antagonists, radiolabelled and fluorescent ligands for the human and rat vasopressin V1b receptors; for studies on V1b receptors in the brain and as potential new therapies for anxiety and stress.
 The synthetic studies are being carried out in my laboratory by returning visiting scholars from Poland: Drs.
 Krzysztof Bankowski, Aleksandra Olma and Aleksandra Misicka.
 All three have made imortant contributions to my laboratory in the past.
 The resultant peptides, are being pharmacologically characterized by long time collaborators Drs.
 Gilles Guillon, Maithe Corbani, Thierry Durroux and Bernard Mouillac, Montpellier, France; and by Dr. Bice Chini, Milan, Italy.

 Member of the mentoring faculty for the Biomedical Sciences Graduate Program (Cancer Biology Track).